Phil25/P2PClockSync/README.md

 * `TCPClient client` — instance of the `TCPClient` class to allow communication.

 ## Monitor [^](#contents)
-The Monitor class sets up an HTTP server on `localhost:<port>` (Default port 3000).
+The Monitor class sets up an HTTP server on `localhost:<port>` (default port 3000).
 It is keeping a list of its own of all the Agents.
 To manage them, it processes GET parameters it reads from the URI, sent by client-side script. `index.html` is the default file that's being sent when the parameters are not recognised, otherwise following occurs for the particular parameters:
 * `table=1` — fetches latest clock counts and sents HTML table as a text file,
 * `synchronize=X` — sends `SYN` to Agent of the ID `X`,
 * `remove=X` — removes the Agent of the ID `X` from the list (doesn't shut it down),